 How can I buy cheap Indy 500 tickets?

-TicketCity offers a large selection of Indy 500 tickets which includes some of the lowest priced seats on the market.
+TicketCity offers a large selection of Indy 500 tickets, which includes some of the lowest-priced seats on the market.
 Indianapolis 500 ticket prices fluctuate based on demand for the races in the months leading up to the racing season.
-The Indy 500 is one of the biggest NASCAR event of the year, so if you want to bu cheap tickets it’s best to act early.
-TicketCity has been a trusted source for Indy 500 tickets for 20+ years!
+The Indy 500 is one of the biggest racing events of the year, so if you want to buy cheap tickets it’s best to act early.
+TicketCity has been a trusted source for Indy 500 tickets since 1990!